mushon/upgrade-node/readme.txt

-!Important: In the upgrade_node theme folder there is a subfolder titled 'geo-mashup-custom' This folder must be manually moved into wp-content>plugins folder within your WP directory.
+!Important: In the upgrade_node theme folder there is a subfolder titled 'geo-mashup-custom' This folder must be manually moved into wp-content>plugins folder within your WP directory and then activated through the Plugin tab on the Dashboard.

+Simply enter in a Google API key in the Geo Mashup settings for the map to work.

+There are specific settings needed for this plugin to function as wanted.
+For the purpose of development the instructions are not included here but will be included in the full installation tutorial.

 3. 'WPML Multilingual CMS'
-This is the translation plugin that we are using to replace qtranslator.
+This is the translation plugin that we are using to replace qtranslator should you require a multilingual site.

 4. 'Event Calendar 3'
-This plugin allows you to put a calendar in the sidebars.
+This plugin allows you to put a calendar in the sidebars that displays events.
+For set up, create an Events category and go into the Event Calendar Options.
+Select 'Events' as the category to display in the calendar.